+om:" address to use when sending

+natically generate an address based on me>")

+18

-Option Description From Address to Use When Sending Alerts The RFC 2822 compliant "Header From:" address to use when sending alerts.
-An option is provided to automatically generate an address based on the system hostname ("alert@ <hostname>")</hostname> Wait Before Sending a Specifies the time interval for duplicate alerts.
-There are two settings: Duplicate Alert Initial Number of Seconds to Wait Before Sending a Duplicate Alert .
-If you set this value to 0, duplicate alert summaries are not sent and instead, all duplicate alerts are sent without any delay (this can lead to a large amount of email over a short amount of time).
+Option Description Wait Before Sending a Specifies the time interval for duplicate alerts.
+There are two settings: Duplicate Alert Initial Number of Seconds to Wait Before Sending a Duplicate Alert.
+If you set this value to 0, duplicate alert summaries are not sent, all duplicate alerts are sent without any delay (this can lead to a large amount of email over a short amount of time).
 The number of seconds to wait between sending duplicate alerts (alert interval) is increased after each alert is sent.
 The increase is the number of seconds to wait plus twice the last interval.
-So a 5 second wait would have alerts sent at 5 seconds, 15, seconds, 35 seconds, 75 seconds, 155 seconds, 315 seconds, etc. Maximum Number of Seconds to Wait Before Sending a Duplicate Alert You can set a cap on the number of seconds to wait between intervals via the maximum number of seconds to wait before sending a duplicate alert field.
-For example, if you set the initial value to 5 seconds, and the maximum value to 60 seconds, alerts would be sent at 5 seconds, 15 seconds, 35 seconds, 60 seconds, 120 seconds, etc Cisco AutoSupport Specifies whether or not to send Cisco the following support information: • a copy of all alert messages generated by the system • weekly reports noting the uptime of the system, the output of the status command, and the version used.
+So a 5 second wait would have alerts sent at 5 seconds, 15, seconds, 35 seconds, 75 seconds, 315 seconds, etc. Maximum Number of Seconds to Wait Before Sending a Duplicate Alert.
+You can set a cap on the number of seconds to wait between intervals via the maximum number of seconds to wait before sending a duplicate alert field.
+For example, if you set the initial value to 5 seconds, and the maximum value to 60 seconds, alerts would be sent at 5 seconds, 15 seconds, 35 seconds, 60 seconds, 120 seconds, etc Cisco AutoSupport Specifies whether or not to send Cisco the following support information: a copy of all alert messages generated by the system • weekly reports noting the uptime of the system, the output of the status command, and the version used.
 Also specifies whether or not to send internal alert recipients a copy of every message sent to Cisco.
 This applies only to recipients that are set to receive System alerts at Information severity level.